cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+4/22/2020
+First version of the Camera Roll generation.

+Fix a related content miss where photo pages weren't considering 'themselves' when getting daily photo content.

+Move newer related content to all pages.

+Fix typos in Main Window generation progress loops.

 4/21/2020
 In running validation on a page I found 2 issues: